Base milestones on objective evaluation of working systems.

 - Integrating to illustrate a particular feature, capability, or Nonfunctional Requirement (NFR)

 - Partial integration with the support of prototypes and mock-ups in place of scarce or expensive components

 - Less frequent integration (e.g., every other iteration) until it’s feasible to do it more often

 It’s also important to remember that continuous integration represents a natural challenge for groups still transitioning to Lean and Agile methods.
 That’s normal and should not be an excuse to reduce the scope or extent of integration.
-Most of the challenges should disappear as the train matures—but only if the teams start immediately.
+Most of the challenges should disappear as the ART matures.

 Having a set agenda and fixed timebox helps lower the transaction costs of the system demo.
 A sample agenda follows:

 - Briefly, review the business context and the PI Objectives (approximately 5 – 10 minutes)